cloudposse/packages/README.md

 The GitHub Action workflows are compiled from the `.github/package-template.yml` file by running `make -C .github workflows`.
 It's also run automatically when rebuilding the `README.md` with `make readme`.

-Run this make target anytime the `pakcage-template.yml` changes or any new packages are added to the `vendor/` folder.
+Run this make target anytime the `package-template.yml` changes or any new packages are added to the `vendor/` folder.

-__IMPORTANT__: The `package-template.yml` supports a single macro for interpolation `%PACKAGE_NAME%` which is replaced using a `sed` expression.
+**IMPORTANT**: The `package-template.yml` supports a single macro for interpolation `%PACKAGE_NAME%` which is replaced using a `sed` expression.
 Since the workflow uses a combation of gotemplate-like interpolations as well as inlines shell scripts, we used the `%VAR%` form of interpolation to avoid the need for endless escaping of interpolation specifiers.

 ## Examples

 ### Docker Multi-stage Build

 Add this to a `Dockerfile` to install packages using a multi-stage build process:

 ```
 FROM cloudposse/packages:latest AS packages